pgroenbaek/shapeedit/README.md

 The exact capabilities of this Python module might not be immediately obvious, so here's an overview with some examples and screenshots.

-You cam perform pretty cool edits on existing shapes using this set of tools.
+You can perform pretty cool edits on existing shapes using this set of tools.

 ### Modification of existing geometry